Advanced Foot & Ankle Arthritis Treatment in Waxahachie, TX

 What Is Post-traumatic Arthritis in Ankles?

-If you incurred an injury to your ankle in the past, that injury can cause damage to the joint cartilage or the injury can cause the cartilage in your joints to slowly wear away.
+If you incurred an injury to your ankle in the past, that injury can cause damage to the joint cartilage.
+This injury causes the cartilage in your joints to slowly wear away.
 When this happens, the condition is called post-traumatic arthritis.
-This form of arthritis acts similarly to osteoarthritis and shares many of the same symptoms to include joint pain, joint swelling and decreased motion at the affected joint, especially the ankles.
+This form of arthritis acts similarly to osteoarthritis and shares many of the same symptoms.
+You may notice joint pain, joint swelling and decreased motion at the affected joint, especially the ankles.
 X-rays will likely be performed to evaluate the damage and alignment of the ankle bones.

 How Do Podiatrists at Family Foot & Ankle Centers Treat Arthritis in the Foot or Ankle?